 Immune T cells, particularly a subset of T cells called T helper cells, play a role in increasing inflammation in eczema lesions.

 They also recruit cytokines called interleukins, who act as the alarm ringers of your body’s immune “security system.”
-Other immune cells increased in eczema are IL-5, IL-12, interferon γ.
+Other immune cells increased in eczema are IL-5, IL-12, and interferon γ.

 Cytokines function as the secretaries and office managers of the immune security system, sending messages and coordinating functions.

-They play a large role in inflammation in allergies, eczema and asthma.
+They play a large role in inflammation in allergies, eczema, and asthma.

 Eosinophils also produce reactive oxygen species in an effort to neutralize microbes but unfortunately, high amounts of reactive oxygen can cause DNA and protein damage.

 Think of them as the muscled, aggressive bouncers of your immune system – getting the job done but sometimes causing collateral damage.

 What Can Elicit An Outbreak Of Eczema?